🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Multi-unit fast casual (single location of 5 in Pennsylvania), 1,950 sf, 48 seats, $14 average ticket, 17 staff, no alcohol, chain at 280-plus locations nationwide (above Philadelphia Fair Workweek 30-location threshold but unit is in Montgomery County, not Philadelphia city).
-A slip-and-fall in the customer area triggered a Restatement § 343 premises-liability claim under Pennsylvania common-law framework.
-Montgomery County venue patterns drove settlement above standard CGL tower expectation.
-A concurrent PHRA discrimination claim surfaced from a former employee — Pennsylvania Human Relations Act covers employers with 4-plus employees and the 2018 PHRC gender-identity guidance applied.
+First-time policy review: the standard package the operator was running had not been scoped to Montgomery County venue reality.
+A slip-and-fall in the customer area triggered a Restatement § 343 premises-liability claim under Pennsylvania common-law framework — Montgomery County venue patterns drove settlement above standard primary coverage expectation.
+A concurrent PHRA discrimination claim surfaced from a former employee; Pennsylvania Human Relations Act covers employers with 4-plus employees and the 2018 PHRC gender-identity guidance applied, neither of which the standard package had been built to address.

 What We Did